 This workshop is co-facilitated with Rumpus, and begins with delving into an understanding of how stress, anxiety, depression and burn out can manifest - what are the symptoms that come up in daily life?
 From this understanding, we briefly turn to the evidence that a writing practice helps to manage some of these symptoms, and over time can be a powerful habit that forms part of our treatment for these experiences.

-We are joined by writer, author Chloe Higgins who will gently introduce a range of ideas, tips, writing exercises and techniques designed to inspire, foster and develop a writing practice.
-Whether it's short novellas, poetry, journalling, fiction, blogs, articles, science fiction or just free flowing prose that floats your boat, Chloe's experience of writing, becoming a writer, and finding ways to commit and develop this practice will help inspire your own ways to build this into your world, to help with mental health and wellbeing.
+We are joined by writer, author Helena Fox who will gently introduce a range of ideas, tips, writing exercises and techniques designed to inspire, foster and develop a writing practice.
+Whether it's short novellas, poetry, journalling, fiction, blogs, articles, science fiction or just free flowing prose that floats your boat, Helena's experience of writing, becoming a writer, and finding ways to commit and develop this practice will help inspire your own ways to build this into your world, to help with mental health and wellbeing.

 What to expect:

-This workshop is part of MakeShift - a social prescribing initiative that connects creative practice, artists and people together to expore how creativity helps and supports positive mental health.
+This workshop is part of MakeShift - a social prescribing initiative that connects creative practice, artists and people together to explore how creativity helps and supports positive mental health.